Discover more from Alex Ewerlöf Notes

 Depends on what you mean by skill.
 Broadly speaking there are two groups of skills:

-Hard skills: the programming languages, libraries, frame works, tools, etc.
+Hard skills: programming languages, design patterns, libraries, frame works, tools, etc.

 Soft skills: influence, negotiation, coaching, leadership, etc.

-If we only focus on hard skills, the difference between the Staff Engineer and the Senior Engineer is not as large as the difference between Junior Engineer and Senior Engineer:
+If we only focus on hard skills, the difference between the Staff Engineer and the Senior Engineer is not as large as the difference between Junior Engineer and Senior Engineer.
+It follows a typical S-curve:

 That is because: